clickataxi/api-documentation/index.md

 #### Response attributes

+`rating` Average rating of company as a floating point value.
+The rating is between 1 and 5.
+If no rating is returned that company doesn't have enough user ratings yet.

+`eta` An estimated time of arrival for a taxi within this area at requested time.

 `properties.name[vehicleTypes]` A list of available vehicle types offered by company.
 The `ref` attribute should be used as `vehicleType` attribute when ordering a taxi.
 List vary from company to company but may be cached by company.
 Consider rechecking this attribute over time, though since taxi companies might start to support more vehicle types.

 <table>